otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 **Note:** You **do not** need a password to use this database.

-Run your migration using the following command:
+If you make a change to any model, you must run a migration using the following command:

 ```php
 // Windows